William Lee Golden: Personal life

 Golden was married to Frogene Normand from 1957 to 1975.
 He married Luetta Callaway in 1984 and they divorced in 1987.
 He was married to Brenda Kaye Hall from 1990 to 2013.
 Golden married Simone De Staley in 2015.
-They live in Hendersonville, Tennessee.
-He has four sons, Rusty, Craig, Chris and Solomon, a step-daughter and seven grandchildren.
-Golden's sons Rusty and Chris recorded as The Goldens for Epic Records and Capitol Records between 1988 and 1991.
-They also played in his road band during his solo career.
+He has four sons, Rusty, Craig, Chris, and Solomon, a stepdaughter, and seven grandchildren.
+Golden's sons Rusty (who died in 2024) and Chris recorded as the Goldens for Epic Records and Capitol Records from 1988 to 1991.
+They also played in his band on his solo dates and on his albums.

 The "Golden Era Plantation"

-Golden's home is called The "Golden Era Plantation."
+Golden's home is called the Golden Era Plantation.
 Built in 1786, it is recognized as the oldest brick home in Sumner County, Tennessee.
-The Federal-style structure was built in 1786, then called "Pilot's Knob," on a military outpost by American Revolutionary War Captain James Franklin, the father of planter and slave trader Isaac Franklin (1789–1846).
+The Federal-style structure was built in 1786, then called Pilot's Knob, on a military outpost by American Revolutionary War Captain James Franklin, the father of planter and slave trader Isaac Franklin (1789–1846).
 After the war, he was awarded a land grant to the property.

-During the Civil War, the Plantation became a station camp for Confederate soldiers.
-In order to protect their valuable gold and silver from approaching Union soldiers, the occupants buried the metals in the ground surrounding the house.
+During the Civil War, the plantation became a station camp for Confederate soldiers.
+To protect their valuable gold and silver from approaching Union soldiers, the occupants buried the metals in the ground surrounding the house.
 This gold was later discovered during renovation of the home in 1976.

-The area has been struck twice by tornadoes; once in 1892 and again on April 6, 2006.
+The area has been struck twice by tornadoes, once in 1892 and again on April 6, 2006.
 Originally a two-story building, the second story was removed by the first tornado.
-Repairs were made leaving it as a single-story home.
+Repairs were made, leaving it as a single-story home.
 Following the second tornado, the home's architecture was restored, adding a second story.
-The home was listed for sale in 2016 following Golden's divorce from Brenda Hall.
+As of 2016, William Lee Golden still resided at Golden Era.